davisshaver/wp-rainbow/readme.txt

 == Screenshots =

 1. RainbowKit Login allows users to log in using their Ethereum wallet
+2. RainbowKit Login can be styled to match your site
+3. RainbowKit Login uses the Sign-In With Ethereum protocol
+4. RainbowKit Login uses the user's address as their username, and an ENS address if available as their display name
-2. RainbowKit Login includes a login block that can be customized
+5. RainbowKit Login includes a login block that can be customized
+6. RainbowKit Login can be with a variety of settings
+7. RainbowKit Login can sync ENS text records to WordPress user profile fields
+8. RainbowKit Login can be used to apply specific roles to users based on ERC-1155 token ownership